 Messages regarding typos or coding errors are very much appreciated.
 (Please note the precise location of the page error when referring to it in your e-mail.)
 Also, if you are using a particular platform or device that cannot display a page, please let me know specifically which operating system you are using and the part of the page that is not displaying well.

 Note: Previously, this web site was named "Grammar Check" when it resided on the San Mateo Community College District server from November 1998 - April 2008.
 In May of 2008, it was renamed "Grammar-Quizzes" (an available domain name) and moved to its current host server May 2008 – present.
 Please do not reproduce the content of these pages for personal profit.
 You are welcome to link to any page.

-Web address cards for grammar-quizzes.com are available in PDF or DOC formats.
+Grammar-Quizzes.com address cards are available in pdf format.

 Information on accessibility, keyboard commands and iPad navigation is given on the Keyboard Options page.